Paul Melba: Early life

+Career

-Melba's impressions of James Mason, Charles, Prince of Wales and Prince Philip, Duke of Edinburgh were known throughout the entertainment industry.
+Melba's impressions of the actor James Mason, Charles, Prince of Wales and Prince Philip, Duke of Edinburgh were known throughout the entertainment industry.
 Other commonly impersonated voices included Eric Morecambe, Ken Dodd, Billy Connolly, Tommy Cooper and Robin Day.
 Additionally, he would perform singing impressions, with renditions of Frank Sinatra, Dean Martin, Tony Bennett and Sammy Davis Jr.

 As well as appearances in clubs and theatres, he made several other television appearances, including Punchlines and eight editions of The Val Doonican Show.
 He appeared on the Royal Variety Performance in 1974.
-Melba also worked as an after dinner speaker and raconteur and was latterly based on the Costa Blanca in Spain.
+Melba also worked as an after-dinner speaker and raconteur and was latterly based on the Costa Blanca in Spain.

+Death

 Melba died from heart failure in August 2020 at the age of 84, at his home in Spain.